iguessthislldo/opendds-devguide-converter/devguide/alternate_interfaces_to_data.rst

 See tools/inspect/Inspect.cpp for this tool’s source code.
 It can be used as a standalone tool or an example for developing your own applications using these APIs.

+.. _alternate_interfaces_to_data--observer:

 ********
 Observer
 ********

+..
+    Sect<12.2>

-To observe the most important events happening within OpenDDS, applications can create classes that derive from the Observer abstract base class (in ``dds/DCPS/Observer.h``).
+To observe the most important events happening within OpenDDS, applications can create classes that derive from the Observer abstract base class (in :ghfile:`dds/DCPS/Observer.h`).
 The design of Observer is intended to allow applications to have a single Observer object observing many Entities, however this is flexible to allow many different use cases.
 The following events can be observed: